TE-YoshinoriOota/Spresense_fftanalyzer_sample/README.md

 }
 ```

+# Visualization on Subcore-1
+Subcore-1 takes charge of the visualization of signal processed data.
+This application contains 3 parts.
+Application Life Cycle Management related to the communication part with Maincore.
+Visualization part that plots signal processed data.
+Layouting part that managing information display and parameter inputs, etc...
+This chapter describes each part.

-# Commnication between Maincore and Subcore-1
+## Commnication between Maincore and Subcore-1
 Communication between Maincore and Subcore-1 is based on a master-slave model.
 The master is Subcore-1, the slave is Maincore.
 The main loop of the Subcore-1 takes in charge of managing communication to the Maincore and reflects the receiving data to the LCD display.
 The application data is identified by SID that there is a rule to assign.
 The SIDs of applications requiring FFT should be numbered between 0x10 to 0x70.
 The reason is that Maincore prepares the resource for FFT by looking at this id.

 The process of the main loop on Subcore-1 is also simple.
 Firstly, checking the page change request.
 Secondly, if an application requiring signal processing is running, send the data request to Maincore.
 Thirdly, checking the data arrival, and reflecting it to the application.